tomek-i/tomek-i.github.io/src/content/warburn-estate.md

     lat: -34.2635871
     long: 145.9981136
 tags:
-  - 'Software Development'
+  - .NET
-  - 'Automation'
+  - WinForms
-  - 'Digital Transformation'
+  - TypeScript
-  - 'Data Integration'
+  - Automation
-  - 'Network Administration'
+  - PLC
-  - 'Machine Data'
+  - SCADA
-  - 'Reporting'
+  - Machine Data
-  - 'Productivity Enhancement'
+  - Network
-  - 'Efficiency Improvement'
+  - SysAdmin
-  - 'Data-Driven Decision-Making'
+  - Reports
 ---

 As a Software Engineer at Warburn Estate, I played a pivotal role in the winery's digital transformation.
 My primary focus was on automating manual processes and digitizing data, which significantly improved the efficiency and productivity of the company.
 I developed custom software solutions tailored to the winery's specific needs, ensuring that critical machine data and other key information were easily accessible for reporting and decision-making purposes.